appearin/policy/privacy-policy.md

 We in Whereby are committed to safeguarding the privacy of our users.
 Our business model is to provide a paid service to users who need additional features on top of the FREE version, and does not rely on widespread collection of general user data.
-We will only collect and process information that we need to deliver the service to you, and to continue to maintain and develop the service.
+When you use our service, we will only collect and process information that we need to deliver the service to you, and to continue to maintain and develop the service.

 Whereby may collect, store and process various kinds of data, with different legal grounds, as listed below.
 For the categories of data